perturbing/CIP-1694-gov-tool/x509-cert-example/e2e.md

  --change-address $(cat orchestrator.addr) \
  --out-file tx.raw
 ```
-which can be partialy witnessed by the orchestrator and child-4 via
+which can be partially witnessed by the orchestrator and child-4 via
 ```bash
 cardano-cli transaction witness \
   --tx-body-file tx.raw \